au-ts/libmicrokitco/README.md

 Optionally, you can specify these constants to opt-in to/out of features as appropriate for your need:
 1. `LIBMICROKITCO_PREEMPTIVE_UNBLOCK`,
 2. `LIBMICROKITCO_RECV_NTFN_NO_FASTPATH`,
 3. `LIBMICROKITCO_UNSAFE`: disable most error checking for fastest performance.
+Don't use unless you really know what you are doing.

 `libmicrokitco_opts.h` is tracked as a dependancy of the library's object file.
 Changes to `libmicrokitco_opts.h` will trigger a recompilation of the library.